gwchar2/Matrix-Calculator/README.md

 PLEASE ENTER THE CORRECT COMMAND NAME AND AMOUNT OF VARIABLES !
 ##### Note:
-- There are exactly 6 matrices for your disposal.
+- There are exactly 6 matrices at your disposal.
 MAT_A -> MAT_F
 - All the matrices are initiated as zero matrices.
 If you want to add or initiate them with different values, use the read_mat command.
 - The program will not automatically print the matrices after changing them.
 If you want to print them you can use the print_mat command.
 - The program will only stop with the stop command.